mali5820k/Cobralyth/README.md

 # Clyth

-Clyth is a systems programming language project that currently targets LLVM IR for ahead-of-time native code generation.
-The project focuses on a small compiler architecture, explicit runtime boundaries, and native Linux artifacts built through a musl-oriented build pipeline.
+Clyth is a systems programming language designed for native software development with an emphasis on explicit runtime boundaries, deterministic tooling, and self-hosting.

-The current compiler lowers Clyth programs through LLVM IR generation, using LLVM as a mature optimization and native-code backend while keeping Clyth's language design, runtime model, and long-term compiler architecture independent.
+The compiler currently lowers Clyth source into LLVM IR before producing native executables through a musl-oriented toolchain.
+LLVM serves as the optimization and code-generation backend while the language, runtime, compiler architecture, and tooling remain independent of any single backend implementation.

-Alpha 0.5.0 is the **Runtime Ecosystem Foundation Release**.
-It moves Clyth beyond a compiler experiment by proving that Clyth code can compile to native executables, cross stable ABI boundaries, and drive useful runtime capabilities such as file I/O, JSON, hashing, and a libuv-backed server runtime.
+Version 0.6.0 focuses on completing the transition to a self-hosted compiler while preserving a small, understandable compiler architecture.

 ## Documentation